intelligent-staffing-systems/demo-api/README.md

 docker run hello-world
 ```

-## Starting Development
-This comprehensive guide provides a smooth and clear path for setting up the development environment with Pyenv and Poetry, ensuring developers have all the tools they need to get started.
+### Install pyenv and poetry

-This guide assumes [Pyenv](https://github.com/pyenv/pyenv) is installed on your system.
-If you don't, as of 12-27-2023 on Ubuntu 22.04 the commands are:
+[Pyenv](https://github.com/pyenv/pyenv) is installed, as of 12-27-2023 on Ubuntu 22.04, with the commands:
 ```bash
 #install pyenv
 curl https://pyenv.run | bash